 One thing’s for sure about owning a bantam; you’ll know when these little chickens get broody.
 Not even your larger chickens will want to mess with them in the nest box!

-Bantam chickens will make great moms, and when they become broody many people will place a fertilized standard chicken egg in the nest for them to hatch.
-Even true bantam hens will remain loyal to her eggs and defend her clutch with every ounce of her being.
+Bantam chickens will make great moms, and when they become broody many people will place a fertilized standard chicken egg in the nest for them to hatch eggs.
+Even true bantam hen will remain loyal to her eggs and defend her clutch with every ounce of her being.

 Of course, if you don’t have fertilized eggs for a broody bantam hen to hatch, you will need to discourage her from sitting on the nest.
-By preventing broodiness you can help bantam hens get back into normal egg production rather than wait weeks for her to lay normally again.
+Chickens stop laying eggs when they become broody, so by preventing broodiness you can help bantam hens get back into normal egg production rather than wait weeks for her to lay eggs normally again.

 Special Coop Considerations